Elon Musk finds buyer for his last remaining house, to focus on his mission to colonize Mars

 The CEO of SpaceX and Tesla, Elon Musk, landed a buyer for the last house he owns last Saturday, a year and a half after he promised to ditch his extensive portfolio of real estate to focus on his mission to colonize Mars. reports The New York Post.

-The mogul put the property up for sale in July and any interested buyer had to stop by him directly to make an offer.
+The mogul put the property up for sale in July and any interested buyer had to go through him directly to make an offer.
 However, it seems that no one was able to contact Musk, so the house remained on the market for months.

 Musk initially bought the 10-bedroom, 1,486-square-meter mansion for $ 23.3 million in 2017.
 The home is currently priced at $ 31 million after first going on the market in 2020 for $ 35 million.